 The Rio de Janeiro culture is electric and can be felt the moment you enter the city.
-It’s a combination of color, music, heat, joy, grittiness, and movement, often displayed during the Carnival season in Rio de Janeiro.
+It’s a combination of color, music, heat, joy, grittiness, and movement, most famously displayed during the Carnival season.
 However, you can truly feel the energy any time you come to visit.
 The city goes beyond fun and exuberance and is also a city of historical importance to Brazil.
-The following is a description of the things to do in Rio de Janeiro.
+The following is a description of the things to do in Rio de Janeiro to help plan your trip regardless of when you visit the city.

-At the end of this post, you will find a recommended 3 day itinerary for Rio de Janeiro that highlights the beach, nightlife, and culture that you will find in the city.
+At the end of this post, you will find a recommended 3 day itinerary for Rio de Janeiro that highlights the beaches, nightlife, and culture that you will find in the city.

 A Walking Tour of Rio de Janeiro